ShreeraamGit/Disaster-Response-Pipeline-ETL-ML/README.md

 ### Introduction

-This project is done under the Udacity Data Science Nano Degree.
 The goal of this project is to classify different messages, that people in a distress during any disaster might send, into proper classes for easy support and help can be planned and assisted.

 ### Installation